Teaching Your Dog to ‘Leave’.

 Instructions.

 Hold out your hand with the bland treat and do not say anything to your dog.
-If he reaches forward to try and grab the treat, immediately close your hand tightly.
+If your dog reaches forward to try and grab the treat, immediately close your hand tightly.

-If he reaches forward, close your fingers around the treat.
+If the dog reaches forward, close your fingers around the treat.

 teaching your dog to 'leave'